Creative writing is one of those skills you can eternally get better at, but often suck at when you start…

 Since creative writing covers such a wide variety of writing, we wanted to break down the different types of creative writing out there to help you make sense of it.
 You may know that novels are considered creative writing, but what about memoirs?

-9 Creative Writing Exercises to Get Better
+9 Creative Writing Exercises to Improve Your Writing

 Writing is just like any other skill.
 You have to work at it in order to get better.